MrRSquared/Photon-Vision-on-the-XRP-Educational-Robot/README.md

 $ sudo mv [jar name].jar /opt/photonvision/photonvision.jar
 $ sudo systemctl restart photonvision.service
 ```
 After that, everything is working as expected for me.
+I am currently powering the pi from a portable phone charger.I know brownouts could be a problem, so I thought it would be better to keep the power seperate for now.